-The aio\cancel function cancels one or more outstanding I/O requests against a specified file descriptor.
+The aio_cancel function cancels one or more outstanding I/O requests against a specified file descriptor.
 The aiocbp argument points to an aiocb control block for a specified file descriptor.
 If the operation is successfully canceled, the error status indicates success.
 If, for some reason, the operation cannot be canceled, normal completion and notification take place.
+The aio_cancel function can return one of the following values:

-Value Description AIO_ALLDONE Indicates that none of the requested operations could be canceled because they had already completed when the call to the aio_cancel function was made.
-AIO_CANCELED Indicates that all requested operations were canceled.
-AIO_NOTCANCELED Indicates that some of the requested operations could not be canceled because they were in progress when the call to the aio_cancel function was made.
+- AIO_ALLDONE indicates that none of the requested operations could be canceled because they had already completed when the call to the aio_cancel function was made. - AIO_CANCELED indicates that all requested operations were canceled. - AIO_NOTCANCELED indicates that some of the requested operations could not be canceled because they were in progress when the call to the aio_cancel function was made.